Verizon Business

-Verizon Business (formerly known as Verizon Enterprise Solutions) is a division of Verizon Communications based in Basking Ridge, New Jersey, that provides services and products for Verizon's business and government clients around the world.
+Verizon Business (formerly known as Verizon Enterprise Solutions) is a division of Verizon Communications based in Basking Ridge, New Jersey, that provides services and products for Verizon's business and government clients.

 It was formed as Verizon Business in January 2006 and relaunched as Verizon Enterprise Solutions on January 1, 2012.
-Between April 2014 and October 2016 its president was Chris Formant.
-Since November 2016 George J. Fischer was Verizon Enterprise Solutions' President until he was replaced by Tami Erwin.
-In 2019 Verizon reorganized into three groups, renaming Verizon Business Solutions as Verizon Business.

-In July 2022, Sowmyanarayan Sampath replaced Tami Erwin as CEO of Verizon Business.
+Verizon reorganized into three units in January 2019, which included Verizon Business Group.

 Overview

+Verizon Business was created following Verizon's acquisition of MCI Communications in January 2006.
+The division became Verizon Enterprise Solutions on January 1, 2012 and is based in Basking Ridge, New Jersey.
 Verizon Enterprise Solutions is the division of Verizon Communications that manages Verizon's business and government clients.
-The division was established as Verizon Business following Verizon's acquisition of MCI Communications in January 2006.
-The division became Verizon Enterprise Solutions on January 1, 2012 and is based in Basking Ridge, New Jersey.
-Services provided include advanced communications, information technology, networking, cloud computing and data storage, managed security, machine to machine, and professional consulting.
-The division's network and services are available in more than 150 countries and it has employees in 75 countries.
+The division's network and services were available in more than 150 countries and it had employees in 75 countries in 2013.

-Verizon's Business operates 200 data centers in 22 countries, providing cloud, hosting and Internet colocation services to customers.
-It also has partial ownership in 80 submarine cable networks worldwide, including the SEA-ME-WE 4, Trans-Pacific Express, and the Europe India Gateway systems.
+Verizon Business operated 200 data centers in 22 countries, providing cloud, hosting and Internet colocation services to customers in 2013.
+It also had partial ownership in 80 submarine cable networks worldwide, including the SEA-ME-WE 4, Trans-Pacific Express, and the Europe India Gateway systems in 2011.

-Verizon's Business clients include most of the companies listed in the Fortune 500.
 John Stratton led the division from January 2012 until April 2014 when Chris Formant was named president of the unit.

+Verizon reorganized into three distinct units starting in January 2019 Verizon Consumer Group, Verizon Business Group, and Verizon Media Group.
+When this was announced, it was also announced that Tami Erwin, then executive vice president of wireless operations, would lead Verizon Business.

+Erwin was replaced in July 2022 by Sowmyanarayan Sampath as CEO of Verizon Business.
+In March 2023, Kyle Malady replaced Sampath as CEO.

 Products and services

-Verizon's Business provides products and services related to networks, cloud, machine to machine and mobile technologies; data, hosting and storage; and managed security, as well as other wired and wireless offerings.

-In addition, the company offers solutions that it tailors to specific vertical markets.
-These markets include healthcare, financial, retail, government, energy and utilities.
-The division assesses client's business needs and systems to make recommendations on potential new technologies.
+Verizon Business provides products both wireless and wireline for enterprise, small business and government.